Patch sat down with Ana Lopez van Balen earlier this week to discuss her goals for the new year.

 However, van Balen sees Wheaton’s collection of small, ethnic restaurants as one of the community’s greatest assets--and something to build on.

-The D.C. chapter of Les Dames d'Escoffier, which organized a culinary walking tour of Wheaton in mid-November, would surely agree.
+The D.C. chapter of Les Dames d'Escoffier, which in mid-November, would surely agree.

 Van Balen said she has had two conversations with the Arts & Humanities Council, but so far everything is in preliminary stages.